Rugrats Adventure Game: Gameplay

 The game follows Tommy, Chuckie, Phil, and Lil working to complete the tasks they need in order to get outside and rescue Reptar.
-The entirety of the game is set in the Pickles' house and each location is split into several screens where Tommy can walk to.
+The entirety of the game is set in Tommy Pickles' house and each location is split into several screens where Tommy can walk to.
 At least one of his friends is on each screen, and can help in collecting items or completing certain tasks.
 Items are stored in Tommy's diaper, and they can be accessed by clicking on the diaper.
 Different minigames can be played at certain points in the game, which help the player progress further.
 By hovering the cursor over the bottom of the screen, several buttons will show up, revealing how many of the tasks the player has completed in the main goal, and giving options on whether to reset the game or quit.
 A "cry" button is also shown, which will cause the Rugrats to cry when clicked on, prompting Didi to take them back to their playpen, the first area in the game.